This article was last reviewed and updated on May 30, 2019.

 Most are found during a procedure called a colonoscopy.

-A hyperplastic polyp is a non-cancerous (benign) growth that develops from glands and projects from the inner surface of the colon.
+A hyperplastic polyp is a non-cancerous growth that develops from glands in the colon.
+It is called a polyp because it usually sticks out from the inner surface of the colon.

-Hyperplastic polyps are extremely common and are most likely to be discovered in the descending colon (the part of the colon on the left side of your body) during an examination called an ‘endoscopy’.
+Hyperplastic polyps are very common and are most likely to be found in the descending colon (the part of the colon on the left side of your body) during an examination called an ‘endoscopy’.

-Although hyperplastic polyps typically pose no risk to your health, they can look very similar to other kinds of polyps, some of which are associated with cancer.
+Although hyperplastic polyps usually pose no risk to your health, they can look very similar to other kinds of colonic polyps, some of which are associated with cancer.
 For that reason, all polyps, including hyperplastic polyps, are removed and are sent to a pathologist for examination under the microscope.

-Hyperplastic polyps do not recur once they are removed completely however it is very common for new hyperplastic polyps to develop.
+Hyperplastic polyps do not grow back once they are removed completely.
+However, it is very common for new hyperplastic polyps to develop.